T&Cs – Relative Insight Ltd.

-These are the Terms and Conditions for Relative Insight Limited (company number 06236082), a company registered in England and Wales, having a registered office at InfoLab21, Lancaster, LA1 4WA (“Relative Insight” or “Supplier”) in relation to the Services they will provide.
+These are the Terms and Conditions (“Terms”) for Relative Insight Limited (company number 06236082), a company registered in England and Wales, having a registered office at Fraser House, White Cross Business Park, Lancaster, UK, LA1 4XQ (“Relative Insight” or “Supplier”) in relation to the Services they will provide.

-These Terms and Conditions, together with the Order Form, comprise the agreement between the Supplier and the Customer for the Services (“Agreement”).
-In the event of a conflict, the Order Form will take precedence over the Terms and Conditions.
+These Terms, together with the Order Form, comprise the agreement between the Supplier and the Customer for the Services (“Agreement”).
+In the event of a conflict, the Order Form will take precedence over the Terms.

 Applicable Laws: all applicable laws, statutes, and regulations in force from time to time.